b12io/how-we-ai/README.md

 # How we AI
 A handbook on how B12 integrates and talks about AI

+**Note: We have not finished writing this handbook, and it is a work in progress.
+We haven't publicly shared it yet, but it is public so that we can link to it in support documentation to identify limitations in our product-resident AI tools.**

 ## Draft of blog post
 Generative AI is at the awkward stage of its development: it's never been easier to integrate text or image generation into a product, and it's never been easier to overpromise the benefit of that integration.